LaibaBasit008/portal/README.md

 Setup for developers (Unix)
 ---------------------------

-1. Make sure you have installed Python 3.6, [pip3](https://pip.pypa.io/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
+1. Make sure you have installed Python 3.6 or 3.7, [pip3](https://pip.pypa.io/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
 2. If working behind a proxy, make sure your environment variables are properly set up.
 If you still get an error due to proxy, use "-E" flag along with "sudo" to export all the environment variables.